skyzyx/resume/README.md

 * Educated teams on the value of high-quality front-end code, placing a strong emphasis on writing code with better performance, faster load times, and improved accessibility across all projects.

-<div class="page-break"></div>

 ### [WarpShare](https://www.crunchbase.com/organization/warpshare) — Morgan Hill, CA

 #### Co-Founder and Chief Information Officer (September 2006—March 2010)

-WarpShare worked to bridge the gap between digital piracy and the economic models of RIAA and MPAA industry groups.
-Aimed to support musical artists and copyright holders by exploring innovative ways to derive value _from_ piracy.
-Recognized that piracy could not be entirely eliminated and analyzed the shortcomings of traditional anti-piracy efforts by the MPAA and RIAA.
+* WarpShare worked to bridge the gap between digital piracy and the economic models of RIAA and MPAA industry groups.

+* Aimed to support musical artists and copyright holders by exploring innovative ways to derive value _from_ piracy.

+* Recognized that piracy could not be entirely eliminated and analyzed the shortcomings of traditional anti-piracy efforts by the MPAA and RIAA.
-Some things which happened later that either proved our premises true or false:

 * Developed CleerPeer, an efficient peer-to-peer (P2P) protocol, which improved upon the performance and efficiency of existing protocols like BitTorrent.
 Addressed and solved multiple performance and efficiency issues present in the original [BitTorrent protocol](https://www.bittorrent.org/beps/bep_0000.html).
 (U.S. Patent filing US8103870B2 [“Hive-based Peer-to-Peer Network”](https://patents.google.com/patent/US8103870B2/en?inventor=Ryan+Parman).)